 Well, that’s a great question and we have a great answer.
-When hand crafting our green smoothies, we take a whole food approach.
-We highly value the whole food ingredients we put into each smoothie pouch from dark leafy greens to fruits to spices.
+When hand crafting our Smoothies and Delites, we take a whole food approach.
+We highly value the whole food ingredients we put into each Smoothie and Delite pouch from dark leafy greens to fruits to spices.
 We believe these whole foods are key to nourishing our bodies and that each ingredient is more than just counting towards your carb count.
 Or, specifically for our green Smoothies, what we like to call green smoothie nutrition.

 To cut through the hype when it comes to carbs and sugar, there are a few key concepts to understand, including: added sugar vs. naturally occurring sugar, nutrient density and the relationship between carbs and fiber.
 Give us a couple minutes of your time and we’ll walk you through all of these concepts.

 There’s a big difference when it comes to added sugar and naturally occurring sugar found in whole foods.
 When looking at our nutrition facts labels, you’ll see naturally occurring sugar.
 Don’t panic because added sugar is the real problem and that’s what you really want to look for on the ingredient list and avoid.

-We rely purely on whole foods to create our frozen green smoothies.
-Our smoothie pouches contain no added sugar—not even added sugars in disguise, like cane juice or fruit juice concentrate.
-Instead, our green smoothies are naturally sweetened with whole fruit such as berries, pineapple and even kiwi, which is one reason our sugar content is often lower than pre-made alternative smoothies.
+We rely purely on whole foods to create our frozen Smoothies and Delites.
+All of our products contain no added sugar—not even added sugars in disguise, like cane juice or fruit juice concentrate.
+Instead, our Smoothies and Delites are naturally sweetened with whole fruit such as berries, pineapple and even kiwi, which is one reason our sugar content is often lower than pre-made alternative Smoothies.